 It did that for us 35,000 years ago.
-Its function was to keep us from killing eachother, moving us beyond the ‘See a stranger, kill it!’ behavior of the chimpanzee—and of our first 160,000 years in the nearly static Middle Paleolithic.
+Its function was to keep us from killing eachother, moving us beyond the ‘See a stranger, kill it!’ behavior of the chimpanzee—and out of our 160,000-year rut in the nearly static Middle Paleolithic.
 Religion (or its immediate precursor) allowed us to exchange ideas and thence become time-binding humans.
 (If it doesn’t keep us from killing eachother today, it isn’t a religion, just a tribal marker.)

 Perhaps surprisingly, religion managed this without supernatural help.
 This is not to say that children can develop without stories, or people without myths, or that there is any dearth of imponderable mysteries.
 It says nothing about the existence, or not, of a Guiding Intelligence, for this remains an undecidable question.
 Interpretations (ideas about gods and revelations) change as we change and learn.
 The bottom line (the behavioral change that got us out of the animal kingdom) is fundamental.
 It appeared myriennia ago—whether manifested, invented, or discovered, we do not know.
 Consciously enunciated in the Axial Age (800–200 BCE), rediscovered by the Enlightenment, its pattern of success and failure suggests that its roots lie deeper than the vision of its prophets.